yijie086/academic/content/authors/admin/_index.md

 ### Teaching Assistant

-If you are interested in my teaching assistant works, please click [here](https://yijiewang.netlify.app/courses/)!
+If you are interested in my acclaimed teaching assistantship, click [here](https://yijiewang.netlify.app/courses/)!

 <!--### My wishes